aleshaleksey/fansys23/08-spell-list.md

 - Immunity to: "bleed" and "cripple".
 - Resistance to: "poisoned".

+**Limit**: If damage is caused by weapons of material level 3 or higher, the immunity is instead resistance.

 **Upcast**: For every MP die above 5, the duration increases by 1 hour.
+If 7 MP dice are spent, the spell also functions against weapons of material level 3.
+If 9 MP dice are spent, it also functions against weapons of material level 4.

 **Global**: The spell lasts for 1 day, with an extra day of duration for every 2 MP dice above 10.